Lou Conter, last survivor of USS Arizona from Pearl Harbor attack, dies at 102

 “Guys were running out of the fire and trying to jump over the sides,” Conter said.
 “Oil all over the sea was burning.”

-His autobiography “The Lou Conter Story” recounts how he joined other survivors in tending to the injured, many of whom were blinded and badly burned.
+His autobiography “The Lou Conter Story” recounts how he joined other survivors in tending to the injured, many of them blinded and badly burned.
 The sailors only abandoned ship when their senior surviving officer was sure they had rescued all those still alive.

 Conter went to flight school after Pearl Harbor, earning his wings to fly PBY patrol bombers, which the Navy used to look for submarines and bomb enemy targets.
 He flew 200 combat missions in the Pacific with a “Black Cats” squadron, which conducted dive bombing at night in planes painted black.

-In 1943, he and his crew had to avoid a dozen sharks after they were shot down near New Guinea.
+In 1943, he and his crew where shot down in waters near New Guinea and had to avoid sharks.
 A sailor expressed doubt they would survive, to which Conter replied, “baloney.”

 “Don’t ever panic in any situation.
 Survive is the first thing you tell them.
 Don’t panic or you’re dead,” he said.
 They were quiet and treaded water until another plane came hours later and dropped them a lifeboat.